mmitch/gbdt/README.md

    subfolders).
 The repository should have separate branches for the production environment and the staging environment.

-2. Create `~/.gbdt` containing the following five keys:
+2. Create `~/.gbdt` containing the following: (look out, the file gets sourced, so don't put anything like `rm -rf` in it!)

    * `GIT_REPO` - the git repository to use,
      e.g. `ssh://somehost/home/foo/git/website.git`